doublezerofoundation/sol-2z-conversion-v1/README.md

 This system consists of following components.

 1) Converter Program - Core On-chain program written in anchor, to handle the functionalities of the system.
-2) Mock Transfer Program - On-chain program written in anchor to mock the transfer functionality.
+2) Mock Double Zero Transfer Program - On-chain program written in anchor to mock the transfer functionality.
 It provides CPIs which is used by converter program to simulate actual transfer.
 3) Admin CLI - CLI interface for admins to control the system.
 4) User CLI - CLI interface for user to interact with the system.